FAQs About Florida Probate Law

 A provision in a last will and testament mandating that a particular Florida probate attorney or law firm be employed as probate attorney for the personal representative is not binding on the personal representative.

-If you need the assistance of a Florida probate lawyer in Ocala, Marion County, Florida, please contact The Coleman Law Firm, PLLC at 904-448-1969 or toll free at 888-492-2468, or email us at Info@TheColemanLawFirm.net.
+If you need the assistance of a Florida probate lawyer in Ocala, Marion County, Florida, please contact The Coleman Law Firm, PLLC at 904-448-1969 or toll free at 866-510-9099, or email us at Info@TheColemanLawFirm.net.
 [Back to Top of Page]

 13. HOW ARE ESTATE CREDITORS HANDLED?

 Prior to commencement of the Florida probate proceedings, a creditor can file a caveat with the probate court.
 Upon publication of notice to creditors a creditor or other claimant may file a probate document called a "statement of claim" against the Florida probate estate with the Clerk of the Circuit Court of Marion County, FL or where the probate estate is being administered.
 This claim is generally required to be filed within the first three months of publication of a prescribed notice in a countywide newspaper.
 This three-month period is often referred to as the "non-claim period."
-The personal representative or any other interested person may file with the Florida probate court an objection to the statement of claim, after which the claimant must file a separate independent lawsuit in the Florida probate court to pursue the claim.
+The personal representative or any other interested person may file with the Florida probate court an

 The personal representative is required to use diligent efforts to give actual notice of the Florida probate proceeding to "known or reasonably ascertainable" creditors, to afford them an opportunity to file claims with the Florida probate court.
 A valid claimant is not viewed as an adversary of the personal representative but rather must be treated fairly as a person interested in the probate estate until the claim has been satisfied or otherwise disposed of.
 [Back to Top of Page]